NDK22/AI-ML-Soccer-Analysis-System/README.md

 - **Speed and Distance Calculation**: Computes the speed and distance covered by players throughout the game.

 ## Output Video
-Click [here](https://drive.google.com/file/d/1-8uU1Gh0EbB0Qj8BiZyOclRrZEhlAkUw/view?usp=sharing) to see the output vidoe
+Click [here](https://drive.google.com/file/d/1-8uU1Gh0EbB0Qj8BiZyOclRrZEhlAkUw/view?usp=sharing) to see the output video

 ## Requirements